bayleedev/prettyArray/README.md

 ## More Examples

-More examples can be found inside of the "examples" directory in markdown format which is viewable on Github.
+More examples can be found inside of the "/examples" directory in markdown format which is viewable on Github.

 ## Requirements
  * [PHP 5.3+](http://php.net/downloads.php)